Learn Wbadmin Incremental Backup and Create One Now

-How to do WBADMIN incremental backup in Windows Server 2012?
+How to create Wbadmin incremental backup in Windows Server 2012

 1. Click Start, input wbadmin in search box, and run as Administrator.